 by Awen Amenca

-This project works to address barriers to preschool participation among Roma families in the Czech Republic.
-By tackling mistrust and systemic biases, the initiative fosters understanding through consultations, workshops, and awareness campaigns.
-In collaboration with Ostrava University, PAQ Research, and the Czech ECD Platform, the project aims to foster trust between families and institutions while advocating for more inclusive early childhood policies grounded in evidence.
+This project addressed barriers to preschool participation among Roma families in the Czech Republic.
+By tackling mistrust and systemic biases, the initiative fostered understanding through consultations, workshops, and awareness campaigns.
+In collaboration with Ostrava University, PAQ Research, and the Czech ECD Platform, the project built trust between families and institutions while advocating for more inclusive, evidence-based early childhood policies.

 EARLY CHILDHOOD AS A KEY ISSUE IN THE NEXT ELECTIONS